 Here's an example of a checkbox that's in a great position on the Salesforce's free trial registration form:

 You can see from Salesforce's example that the checkbox is right near the "Start free trial" button.
-Their checkbox also clearly states "I agree to the Master Subscription Agreement", and the "Master Subscription Agreement" words are hyperlinked in that text.
+Their checkbox also clearly states "I agree to the Main Services Agreement," and the "Main Services Agreement" words are hyperlinked in that text.

 This is a clear example of a clickwrap that could be legally enforceable.